grahamzemel/WebHeckScanner/README.md

 # WebHeckScanner
-Written by Graham Zemel, using Nikto, Nucleus, Sqlmap, Anew, Gau, and more!
+Written by Graham Zemel, using Nikto, Nuclei, Sqlmap, Anew, Gau, and more!

 ## This is a bash script designed to scan web apps easily, with multiple tools.
 ### It uses the following tools (Which must be installed):